particle-iot/docs/src/content/reference/device-os/firmware.md

 `bool enableOTG(void);`

-Enables OTG (On-The-Go) boost mode (`CHG_CONFIG` = 10/11, REG01 bits 5:4), which uses the battery to boost 5.1V out on the PMID pin, for example to power an external USB device.
+Enables OTG (On-The-Go) boost mode (`CHG_CONFIG` = 10/11, REG01 bits 5:4), which uses the battery to boost 5.1V out on the PMID pin.
 This has no equivalent in the Power Manager API.

+Particle devices do not have the necessary external hardware to support USB OTG and you should never enable OTG boost mode in the PMIC.

 #### disableOTG()